joeleisner/purejs-mousetip/readme.md

 <div class="box" mousetip mousetip-msg="I'm a message!"></div>
 <div class="box" mousetip mousetip-msg="I'm another message!"></div>
 ```
-There are also other attributes you can use to tweak your tooltip:
+There are also other attributes you can use on your MouseTip elements to tweak your tooltips:

 Attribute | Description | Default | Example
 --- | --- | --- | ---